Examples of Anxiety-Related Tics

 Medication management

 Some medications might be effective in treating anxiety tics, including selective serotonin reuptake inhibitors (SSRIs) or other anxiety medications like benzodiazepines.
-Work with your doctor or healthcare provider to determine if medication should be considered.
+Work with your doctor or healthcare provider to determine if medication should be considered for your anxiety treatment plan.

 Maintain a healthy lifestyle